 For more information, contact Toby L. Hamlin, diversity coordinator/executive assistant to the vice president for human resources, at 518-608-8218 or firstname.lastname@example.org.

 Excelsior College’s Common Read program invites students, alumni, faculty, and staff to participate in a shared reading experience.
 Common Read engages the College community to examine and better understand topics such as diversity, equity, inclusion, and social justice through many perspectives.

-The selected book will be announced by mid-December, so that those interested have enough time to read the book before the virtual discussions in March.
-Participants will be able to select from a variety of dates and times to join other members of the Excelsior community for a group discussion.
+Those interested in participating in the Common Read are invited to read the book and plan to join a virtual discussion in March.
+Participants will be able to select from several dates and times to join other members of the Excelsior community for a group discussion.
+Learn more.